 The work of a machinist may be inspected by an engineer, by a specialist from the quality department, or by a more experienced machinery specialist.
 Before work on a part is started, the equipment must undergo an adjustment of settings according to specific parameters.
 This is done by a tool setter or by the machinist, to ensure that production is started with a properly configured piece of equipment to avoid errors and delays.

 Machinists work in shops using various measuring, metal-processing and computer-guided equipment.
-Usually, it involves working in industrial facilities, but they may also work in remote locations such as aboard ships, at military bases or research facilities.
+Usually, the job involves working in industrial facilities, but may also involve working in remote locations such as aboard ships, at military bases or research facilities.
 At their workplace, machinists receive feedback and instructions from engineers, administration workers and senior machinists.